freshiefrey/grits/README.md

 3. Edit *window-mod.ipynb* to fit your parameters, gestures and .csv files.
 4. *Run the notebook window-mod.ipynb*
 - This processes the raw_data and generates output onto your local repo
-    - We have excluded them from our online repo as uncompressed files is too big (>600MB)
+    - We have excluded them from our online repo as uncompressed files are too big (>600MB)

 ### Processed data:
 - ready_data folder